kellan/laughingmeme/_posts/asides/2006-01-17-next-week-and-the-week-after-when-its-history-all-those-aggregators-will-still-be-checking-it-even-though-it-will-never-again-be-updated.md

 ---
 id: 3192
-title: '&#8220;&#8230;next week and the week after, when it&#8217;s history, all those aggregators will still be checking it, even though it will never again be updated.&#8221;'
+title: '"...next week and the week after, when its history, all those aggregators will still be checking it, even though it will never again be updated."'
 date: '2006-01-17T09:55:00+00:00'
 author: Kellan
 layout: post